Instant Mommy

 Instant Mommy is a 2013 Filipino drama-comedy film written and directed by Leo Abaya.
 The film stars Eugene Domingo as Bechayda, a woman who pretends to be pregnant just to keep her Japanese fiancé played by Yuki Matsuzaki.
 The film competed under the New Breed section of Cinemalaya 2013.
+The title is a play to instant mami noodles.
 The movie was distributed by GMA Pictures.

-Synopsis

-Instant Mommy follows the story of Bechayda (Eugene Domingo, a two-months-pregnant wardrobe assistant for TV commercial production.
-In the fear of losing her Japanese lover, Kaoru (Yuki Matsuzaki) and her dreams of a better life, she embarks on a plan that will get herself out of her predicament.
-Or so she thinks.